RegisGraptin/ic-dao-voting/README.md

 In the meantime, we have an ICP services that montoring the logs from etherem.
 Once a log is detected from the given DAO, it will generate and execute a transfer of USDC on Optimism layer with the parameters defined in the event.
 Here we are limiting our approach to a USDC transfer, but this can be extend to other actions as voting on proposal on another chain, sending funds to another chain, extend the dapp...

+## Project structure

+- `backend-icp`: It is where we have defined the ICP listener to our DAO events on ethereum and execute it on optimism layer when an event occured.
+- `contract`: DAO contract deployed on sepolia.
+- `front`: DAO dashboard where user can create proposal for transfering USDC.

 ## Links